-The Charity has a small enthusiastic and energetic homeworking staff team who together bring over 60 years experience of working with our outstanding landscapes.
+The charity has a small enthusiastic and energetic homeworking team of staff and contractors who together bring many years experience of working with our outstanding landscapes.

-Amber has a passion for the environment, a degree in Environmental Biology and years of conservation volunteering experience.
-She joined the National Association for AONBs team in 2012.
-Prior to this she was employed by Wildlife Trusts Wales and Environment Wales.
+Amber has a passion for the environment, a degree in Environmental Biology, years of conservation volunteering experience and has previously worked for Wildlife Trusts Wales and Environment Wales.